mfrachet/cypress-audit/README.md

 });
 ```

-Running this tests, if the Lighthouse analysis returns scores that are under the one set in arguments, the test will fail.
+If the Lighthouse analysis returns scores that are under the one set in arguments, the test will fail.

 You can also make assumptions only on certain metrics.
 For example, the following test will **only** verify the "correctness" of the `performance` metric: